 If the Revenue and Expenses on all of your project partner proposal application submissions are equal and match each other, both Total and Hive-specific, then home run, touchdown, goal, game, set, match, score, you win!
 You have completed this part of the application successfully.
 Now you’ve just got to nail the rest of it too.

 Yes, select Renewal and Ongoing in each section of GrantCentral.
 For example, if you previously had a Spark grant, but are now applying for a Catalyst grant.

-The Hive Fund looks for projects that can be spreadable.
+Yes, the Hive Fund does support tech equipment costs.
+However, the request cannot exceed 15% of the total amount requested from the Fund.
+Furthermore, the Hive Fund looks for projects that can be spreadable.
 If they require specialized equipment, or the latest, hottest, cutting edge stuff, then while the project might be exciting, connected, digital, etc. it is unlikely to easily spread and be equitably accessible.
-Furthermore, there is a reasonable expectation of institutional commitment (as a partner change agent) to the sustainability of Hive Fund projects.
+There is a reasonable expectation of institutional commitment (as a partner change agent) to the sustainability of Hive Fund projects.
 At the Embark and Catalyst levels, this is the purpose of imposing a financial match.
 In general, we consider baseline tech equipment as a a fixed cost institutional match – at any funding level.
 It is not a recurring or expendable cost like transportation, staff time, or supplies.

 This kind of request can address the spread goal and articulates at why your organization couldn’t otherwise be expected to make this equipment available: it is customized to a broader need or audience.

 If The Hive Fund deems a tech request unfundable, they will indicate so and work with Hive Network staff and other partners to identify a solution that preserves the integrity of the project or identifies a substitute solution.